 Historically, it’s been difficult to make international payments.
 Just take a look at this example of a cross-border transaction, courtesy of a 2018 report from eServGlobal:

 Generally speaking, international payments have traditionally been sent via wire transfer.
-Not only do wire transfers come with hefty fees, businesses are often on the hook for currency conversion costs.
+Not only do wire transfers come with hefty fees, but businesses are also often on the hook for currency conversion costs.
 Beyond that, it might take several days before funds from a wire transfer ended up coming through; sometimes it can be faster.
 But it can also be tricky to get visibility into these transactions.
 Once a transfer is sent, you can’t easily track it without contacting the sender (such as your bank).

 In today’s increasingly globalized world, more and more companies are doing business internationally.
 Remember, by 2022, it’s expected that global cross-border payments will reach $218 trillion; B2B payments will account for the biggest chunk of that figure.